phamdinhkhanh/resnet-pytorch-tf-mxnet-scratch/README.md

 * `pytorch`: >=1.4.0
 * `mxnet-cuxxx`: mxnet on cuda.
 For example `mxnet-cu101`.
 You run `nvcc --version` to find cuda version.

+You can run `pip install requirements.txt` to install the whole frameworks.

 # Run model

 To test model on specific framework: